benbalter/benbalter.github.com/_posts/2016-10-31-eight-things-i-wish-i-knew-my-first-week-at-github.md

 Given all the opportunities we have as a company and that you have as an individual, the challenge is in deciding what *not* to do (prioritizing lower lift, higher impact work), than deciding what to do.

 *Pro-tip*: Remind yourself that you have a limited amount of time, and that every minute you spend on a less impactful task is time you could be spending on the more impactful one.
-Write down the the top 3–5 things you think are most important to work on in the next year, and stick to them.
+Write down the top 3–5 things you think are most important to work on in the next year, and stick to them.

 ### 5. GitHub wants you to grow and learn